expo/expo/docs/pages/ui-programming/using-svgs.md

 ## Converting an SVG for React Native

-Now, it's time to convert our SVG to be compatible with React Native.
+Now, it's time to convert our SVG to be compatible with React.
 [React-SVGR](https://react-svgr.com/playground/?native=true) is a great tool to accomplish this.
-It takes an SVG as input then can transform it into another format, including a format that works with React Native.
+It takes an SVG as input then can transform it into another format, including a format that works with React.

 Paste the SVG contents from the exported SVG file into [React-SVGR](https://react-svgr.com/playground/?native=true) and make sure the "native" checkbox is ticked.
 It will provide output that we can copy and paste into our React Native project.